slepc/slepc/doc/source/documentation/manual/st.md

 Although the direct solver approach may seem too costly, note that the factorization is only carried out at the beginning of the eigenvalue calculation and this cost is amortized in each subsequent application of the operator.
 This is also the case for iterative methods with preconditioners with high-cost set-up such as ILU.

 The application programmer is able to set the desired linear systems solver options also from within the code.
-In order to do this, first the context of the {external:doc}`KSP` object must be retrieved with the following function `STGetKSP`
+In order to do this, first the context of the {external:doc}`KSP` object must be retrieved with the following function:

 ```{code} c
 STGetKSP(ST st,KSP *ksp);